Jack E. Jett: Early life and career

-Jack E. Jett grew up in Dallas, Texas and moved to Los Angeles at the age of 21.
+Jack E. Jett grew up in Dallas, Texas, and moved to Los Angeles at the age of 21.
 He held various jobs in the entertainment industry while in Los Angeles; among them, he was the Talent Agency Representative for the American Federation of Television and Radio Artists (AFTRA).
 He then went through the Creative Artist training program.

-Through a fluke meeting at The China Club in the early 1980s, Mr. Jett was offered a contract to model for Cinq Deux Un ("521"), an agency in Tokyo, Japan.
+Through a fluke meeting at The China Club in the early 1980s, Jett was offered a contract to model for Cinq Deux Un ("521"), an agency in Tokyo, Japan.
 Jett's modeling career lasted for the next eight years.
 Then known as "Jhett," he became one of the highest paid male models in the world in 1982, with contracts in Milan, Paris, Los Angeles, and Barcelona.
 Jett also appeared in Playgirl that year, in a profile about his career and life in Beverly Hills.
 He met The Go-Go's lead singer Belinda Carlisle, and they quickly became best friends.

-Upon retiring, or being retired from, modeling, Jett began to travel with The Go-Go's, handling various tasks such as press, travel, interview schedules, and luggage handling.
+Upon retiring from modeling, Jett began to travel with The Go-Go's, handling various tasks such as press, travel, interview schedules, and luggage handling.
 During Carlisle's solo career, he worked as her personal assistant.

 In 1988, Jett dropped the name Jhett.

 Television production

 He was offered the position of U.S. Representative for Prime Television, an Australian broadcast network.
 He worked as a liaison between the American production companies and the network's executives.
 Prime was an aggregator of television programming, supplying programming for local stations.
 Jett developed projects for these stations to produce, in addition to finding new programs from the United States for them to broadcast.

-After a few years he grew tired of the long distance travel, and wanted to stay near his home in West Hollywood, California.
+After a few years he grew tired of the long-distance travel, and wanted to stay near his home in West Hollywood, California.
 He accepted a position as a coordinator for the CBS Television City comedy casting department.
 This position allowed him to find up-and-coming comedy talent in various Equity-waiver theatres and comedy clubs, and arrange meetings between those comedians and various casting executives.

 By the time he was 40, Jett had lost 40 friends to the AIDS epidemic.
 He began volunteer work with the charitable organizations Aid For AIDS, Elizabeth Taylor’s amfAR, and Cable Positive.